aesirkth/flight-controller/doc/data-protocol.md

 </tbody>
 </table>

 >**Note:** The LoRa link adds a sizeable delay in the transmission of the commands.
-This delay makes the "Time sync" frame (`0x00`) inaccurate.
+This delay makes the "Time sync" frame (`0x00`) inaccurate if sent from the ground.
 This frame is intended to be sent from the Ground Station for testing purposes and in the absence of GNSS receiver connected to the Flight Controller.
 When a GNSS receiver is connected to the Flight Controller, the Flight Controller sends a "Time sync" frame based on GNSS time to the Engine Computer over the CAN Bus

 Returned data